Lior Golan Sells 10,000 Shares of Taboola.com Ltd. (NASDAQ:TBLA) Stock

-Taboola.com Ltd. (NASDAQ:TBLA – Get Rating) CTO Lior Golan sold 10,000 shares of the company’s stock in a transaction that occurred on Thursday, June 22nd.
-The shares were sold at an average price of $3.15, for a total value of $31,500.00.
-Following the transaction, the chief technology officer now directly owns 2,545,291 shares in the company, valued at approximately $8,017,666.65.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Taboola.com Ltd. (NASDAQ:TBLA – Free Report) CTO Lior Golan sold 10,000 shares of the firm’s stock in a transaction on Wednesday, June 28th.
+The stock was sold at an average price of $3.22, for a total value of $32,200.00.
+Following the completion of the transaction, the chief technology officer now owns 2,545,291 shares of the company’s stock, valued at approximately $8,195,837.02.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.

 Lior Golan also recently made the following trade(s):